debeatzgh1/Personal-Portfolio-site-/README.md

     }
   });

-  // 🔹 Auto-open external ads in new tab safely document.getElementById("modal-iframe").addEventListener("load", function () {
+  // 🔹 Auto-open external ads in new tab document.getElementById("modal-iframe").addEventListener("load", function () {
     try {
       const links = this.contentDocument.querySelectorAll("a");